Delphboy/henrysenior.com/_fyp/999-resources.md

 - **[Deep learning engineering tricks](/words/2024-05-31-deep-learning-engineering-tricks):** A blog post a wrote a while ago discussing different tricks you can use within your deep learning model to improve its performance.
 - **[Scaling Your Model in JAX](https://jax-ml.github.io/scaling-book/)** An online book created by Google DeepMind that provides a rich resource in how to scale your deep learning models.
+- **[The Illustrated Transformer](https://jalammar.github.io/illustrated-transformer/):** A very famous post explaining how the Transformer works under the hood.
+Recommended reading for anyone starting out in deep learning and wanting to use Transformers.
+- **[Transformers are Graph Neural Networks](https://thegradient.pub/transformers-are-graph-neural-networks/):** A very good post explaining an alternative way of viewing how the Transformer works.

 # Lectures